0x48lab/hackcraft2-vscode-extension/README.md

 ### 2. Connect to Server

-1. Click the hackCraft2 icon in the VSCode status bar
+1. Click "hackCraft2: Disconnected" in the VSCode status bar
 2. The extension will automatically connect using your configured settings
 3. Once connected, you can select a pet (the first pet is selected by default)